-The Seattle University training program focuses on training cadets in basic military skills and leadership.
-Our goal is to train cadets to excel at Leader Development and Assessment course (LDAC) and ultimately achieve the highest standards as leaders within the Army's Officer Corps.
+The Seattle University training program focuses on training Cadets in basic military skills and leadership.
+Our goal is to train Cadets to excel at Cadet Leader Course (CLC) and ultimately achieve the highest standards as leaders within the Army's Officer Corps.

 The classroom curriculum develops a cadet's leadership abilities by instilling the necessary values and attributes required of Army Leaders.
 During our Field Training Exercises cadets will conduct confidence training, learn to navigate with a map and compass in different types of terrain, lead small units on tactical missions, and develop basic rifle marksmanship skills.

 By practicing these skills, Cadets begin forming the foundation necessary to become competent and confident leaders in our great Army.